intelligent-li/flask-quickstart/README.md

     Run 'rhc show-app flaskexample' for more details about your app.

-This step will clone the repository locally into a directory with the name of your application, e.g. `flask example`.
+This step will clone the repository locally into a directory with the name of your application, e.g. `flaskexample`.
 Now point your browser to the URL `http://flaskexample-intelligentli.rhcloud.com/` (replacing the application and domain with the ones you have used) and see the front page of your new application up and running.

 There's one more thing we need to do, we need to give your application credentials to talk to Intelligent.li.
 To do this create a new key using the Intelligent.li management console, associate it with your scope, and download it locally.
 Copy the key into the root of your new repository as `client.pem` so that your application can connect to Intelligent.li.
-This key will determine which scope your Intelligent.li application has access to.
+This key determines which scope your Intelligent.li application has access to.

      $ cd flaskexample
      $ cp ~/Downdloads/20c4c5e7-0331-4f40-8558-56debd9b33e7.pem ./client.pem